-Yet, its defense division makes Rolls Royce a functioning business and as soon as the airline industry gets back, Rolls Royce is a well worth buying share for long term investors.
+Yet, its defense division makes Rolls Royce a functioning business and as soon as the airline industry gets back, Rolls Royce could benefit from renewed demand.

 It is also worth mentioning that Rolls Royce plans a £1.5B share issue to bolster finances and strengthen its balance sheet amid the crisis in the aviation industry.

-In order to start the process of buying shares of Rolls Royce Holdings plc, you’ll have to open an online stock trading account with one of the top brokerage firms operating in the UK.
-The process is straightforward and should take a few minutes to be completed at most online trading platforms.
-However, we’ll walk you through the process with our recommended broker eToro.
+In order to start the process of buying shares of Rolls Royce Holdings plc, you’ll have to open an online stock trading account with a brokerage firm operating in the UK.
+We’ll walk you through the process, which can be completed fully online.

-To get started, navigate to eToro’s homepage and then click on the ‘Join Now’ button.
-You will then be prompted to a registration form where you need to provide your personal details such as username, email address, and then create a password.
-Alternatively, eToro allows you to complete the registration by using your Google or Facebook accounts.
+To get started, navigate to your chosen broker’s homepage and choose to sign up.
+You will then be prompted to complete a registration form where you need to provide your personal details such as username, email address, and then create a password.

 - Passport or Driver’s License